How Niche Site Project went from 6+ second load times to less than 1 second...

 This is much faster!
 Just making this change can make a tremendous difference.

 I started on a basic, shared hosting account at Blue Host for my niche sites.
 I upgraded to a WordPress optimized-type account which is fantastic.
 I can't say enough about the improvement.

 Site Ground took care of the migration too.
 They took care of everything for me and explained the process before the migration.

 The basic, shared accounts usually cost about $3 - $6 per month.
 It is the best way to get started if you've never had a website before.

 When it is time to upgrade and migrate your account, you can almost always do this free of charge.
 Plus, you can get a pro-rated refund on the remainder of your existing account.

 The better plans usually cost about $25 - $30 per month.
 There are other plans that fall in the space in between.

 They are a much smaller company but offer great service, prices, and support.
 I have the Premium Hosting - Basic level with MDD.
 They say this about the Premium Hosting:

 Premium servers have only 1 to 3% of the total accounts the hardware would normally support and Pure SSD storage is used to ensure maximum speed all day, every day.
 All Premium accounts have access to 2 CPU Cores on the server as opposed to the limit of a single core per account in our standard shared hosting.

-I pay $21.25 per month at MDD and you can see the speed results above.
+I pay about $20-25 per month at MDD and you can see the speed results above.
 I am very happy with the hosting there.